forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 While a helpful bit of text is in the message ("Property 'cake' does not exist") it still could use some work.

+**The Flow of Props**

 Another gripe I have with the way `WithUser` works is that it messes with the flow of props.
-The whole point of `WithUser(UserInfo)` is to pass new data to it's wrapped component–that's fine–but it also passes its child anything else that it's given.
-In this case, `UserInfo` should only be given what it expects, but the difficulty of adding correct types means it doesn't always end up that way.
-Am I being nit-picky?
-Maybe in this simplified case, but this can become a real problem as the app become more complicated.
-The implicit passing of all parent props greatly increases the difficulty of tracing their flow through the app.
-It can be hard to figure out where a piece of data comes from, or where it's going to be used.
+The whole point of `WithUser(UserInfo)` is to pass new data to it's wrapped component–which is fine–but it _also_ passes everything else that it's given to the wrapped component.
+The types should prevent `UserInfo` from being given unexpected props, but the challenge of correctly typing HOCs means this doesn't always happen in practice.

+Why is this a problem?
+Experience has shown that implicit passing all parent props makes tracing the flow of props through the app difficult.
+Determining where a piece of data comes from, or where it will be used, can be a pain.
+Am I being overly fussy?
+Maybe for this contrived example; but this friction in tracing data flow can become a real problem as the project grows.

+**Problems Compound**

 I'm going to take a step back from this particular HOCs to mention that using this kind of composition for data fetching does not scale.
 Consider what happens when we want to also load a list of notifications to show with the `UserInfo`.
 Assuming we put that behaviour into a similar HOC as `withUser`, we might try something like this: